 When the heads have reached a diameter of 12-15 centimeters (60-90 days after planting), it is time to clip them and harvest them.
 Side-shoots can be continually harvested for some time after the main head is clipped.

-Recommended Broccoli Varieties
+Try our Broccoli Varieties

 - Calabrese Broccoli: A popular variety from Italy.
 Produces delicious 5″ broccoli heads.
 After main heads are harvested the plants continue to produce plenty of side shoots.